Amirmahdi-apk/Type-Speed-Game/README.md

     -    🟩 means you typed everything correctly.

     -    🟨 means your typed text matches the beginning of the sentence.

     -    🟥 means your typed text is incorrect.

+    When you finish typing the entire sentence, the timer will stop, and you can see how long it took to finish.

+    To start a new round, click the "Play Again" button, which will generate a new sentence and reset the game.

+    -    🟥 means your typed text is incorrect.